aadil90/ChatBot_Pakisatn/README.md

 # To Install

 pip install nltk

 pip install python-magic-bin

 pip install unstructured

-### It is not installable easy for some PCs.......
+Note: ChromaDB is not easy to install in some PCs.......
 Nightmare of Errors :(

 pip install chromadb

 pip install tiktoken

 Install all requirements and run main.py